Cyclone Freddy: Winds and rain lash Mozambique as storm nears

 More than half a million people could be at risk of a humanitarian crisis this time around, according to local disaster agencies.

-As the high winds hit the country one person died when his house collapsed, Reuters news agency quotes state channel TVM as saying.
+As the high winds hit the country, one person died when his house collapsed, Reuters news agency quotes state channel TVM as saying.

-Electricity has been turned off as a precaution by the power utility firm and all flights have been suspended, TVM is reported to have said.
+Electricity has been turned off as a precaution by the power utility firm and all flights have been suspended, according to TVM.

 The cyclone is reported to have stalled offshore and is thought to be making its way on to land soon.